ParadigmShift1259/Vision2019/README.md

 			the promt should now end with (rw):

 	Avoid corrupting the SD card; before powering down the Pi, halt the OS with sudo shutdown -h now

+	If you need to edit frc.json file:
+		Login to Putty and sign in as pi
+		Type the command: sudo su #to become the superuser permanently until exit command is typed in Create a copy of the file and store in the home/pi directory by the following command: cp frc.json /home/pi/ Go to /home/pi/ and run the following command to check ownership of the copied file: ls -l If root owns it, change ownership by the following command: chown pi:pi frc.json Edit the file
+		After editing, move the file to the boot directory through the following command: sudo mv frc.json /boot/ # sudo in case 		you may not have permission to transfer